bakdata/citus-k8s-membership-manager/README.md

 ```

+Finally to deploy the membership-manager with `kubectl create -f manager-deployment.yaml` you have to edit the yaml file replacing the template variables (`<your-service-account>`, `<your-namespace>`) with the corresponding names in your setup.

+### GKE

 If you want to do the same on Google's Kubernetes Engine you might have to create a cluster admin binding first which sets your current google user as cluster admin

 ```shell